rpmuller/ePubs/WP1.md

 complete political equality for women.
 "Women as a sex," says Pythagoras, "are more naturally akin to piety."
 Another Bacchic element was respect for violent emotion.
 Greek tragedy grew out of the rites of Dionysus.
-Euripides, especially, honoured the two chief gods of Orphism, Dionysus and Eros.
+Euripides, especially, honored the two chief gods of Orphism, Dionysus and Eros.
 He has no respect for the coldly self-righteous well-behaved man, who, in his tragedies, is apt to be driven mad or otherwise brought to grief by the gods